Susannah Morrisey: Promiscuity

 Susannah's sexual escapades received ongoing coverage from television critics working for the Evening Standard and The Guardian.
-Nancy Banks-Smith, who works for the latter publication wrote that Susannah had "blonde poshness" and compared her to the American soap opera character, Sue Ellen Ewing (Linda Gray).
-She thought Susannah was so sexual that "if she calmed down a bit would be a nymphomaniac."
-Banks-Smith also quipped that Susannah "certainly put the pussy amongst the pigeons."
+Nancy Banks-Smith, who works for the latter publication, wrote that Susannah had "blonde poshness" and compared her to the American soap opera character Sue Ellen Ewing (Linda Gray).
+She thought Susannah was so sexual that "if she calmed down a bit [she] would be a nymphomaniac".
+Banks-Smith also quipped that Susannah "certainly put the pussy amongst the pigeons".
 Gareth McLean of The Guardian wrote that Susannah's death was a "cruel fate" but joked that the character "spent so much of her life on her back".
 McLean added that Susannah "was starting to make a favourable impression on us - as a lying, cheating, fine wine drinking nympho."
 Another Guardian critic labelled her the show's "classiest harlot", "desperate and pathetic" and likely to open an escort agency.
 Geoffrey Phillips from the Evening Standard branded Susannah a "splendidly manipulative five star bitch".
 Phillips wrote that Susannah "turned up the heat" and "Max is like linguini in her hands".
 Referencing her scheming, he opined that stronger men than Max would have fallen for her sexual ploys.
-Phillips also enjoyed Susannah and Greg's affair stating "the Greg-Susannah adultery decathlon is lots more fun than the World Athletics Championships."
-In another review he expressed his disappointment with their affair ending, stating it was "a pity, it has been more thrilling than a feud defying romance."
+Phillips also enjoyed Susannah and Greg's affair, stating: "the Greg-Susannah adultery decathlon is lots more fun than the World Athletics Championships".
+In another review, he expressed his disappointment with their affair ending, stating it was "a pity, it has been more thrilling than a feud defying romance".
 Another television critic from the publication opined that "Susannah has been quite a stern sexual task-mistress and Max deserves a medal for his willingness to comply."
 Melanie Henderson from the Evening Express observed that Susannah was Max's "nymphomaniac ex" always in "hot pursuit" of him.